Cruise Ports in Greece: Guide to Every Greece Cruise Port

 Corfu Cruise Port

-A visit to the cruise ship port of Cofru, Greece will deliver some of the best (and most affordable) shopping on any Greek island.
+A visit to the cruise ship port of Corfu, Greece will deliver some of the best (and most affordable) shopping on any Greek island.
 A pair of historic fortresses tower of the city begging to be explored.
 You can also enjoy one of the largest city squares in Europe, beautiful beaches, and a historic palace.

 Best Things To See at The Corfu Cruise Port: